-His backyard should be securely fenced in with a nice, tall fence.
+His backyard should be securely fenced in with a nice, tall dog proof fence.

 Training the Black and Tan Coonhound

-A prospective owner should also note that while intelligent, the black and tan Coonhound can have a stubborn streak.
+A prospective owner should also note that while intelligent, the black and tan Coonhound can have an independent streak.

 He will not so much want to follow rules but will instead tolerate them.